mailsac/mailsac-examples/getting_started/checkmail.rst

 =============

 Now that curl and jq are installed, we can start interacting with Mailsac API.
-The `MailSac API Documentation <https://mailsac.com/docs/api/>`_ includes all supported endpoints.
-The API documentation is great starting place, if you a familiar with REST APIs or for reference after completing this step-by-step introduction.
+The `Mailsac API Reference <https://mailsac.com/docs/api/>`_ includes all supported endpoints.
+The API Reference is great starting place, if you a familiar with REST APIs, or for reference after completing this step-by-step introduction.

 In this example, we are going to check an arbitrary email address for mail, read that email and respond to the email.

-In this example, we will list inbox email messages for `user1@mailsac.com`.
+We will list inbox email messages for `user1@mailsac.com`.
 To list the available messages we will use the
 `List Inbox Email Messages endpoint <https://mailsac.com/docs/api/#list-inbox-email-messages>`_.

 .. tip:: API documentation is generalized.
 Modifications are needed to translate an API endpoint into a usable URL.
-The base URI of all MailSac API requests will be https://mailsac.com.
+The base URI of all Mailsac API requests will be https://mailsac.com.

 This endpoint can be accessed with :code:`GET /api/addresses/:email/messages`.
 You will substitute `:email` with `user1@mailsac.com` giving us :code:`GET /api/addresses/user1@mailsac.com/messages`.